ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 dependencies.
 Please check :ref:`omero_web_deployment` for the latest advice on how to deploy OMERO.web.

-If you generated configuration stanzas using :omerocmd:`web config` which enables OMERO.web via Nginx, they will include **hard-coded links** to your previous version of OMERO.
+If you generated configuration stanzas using :program:`omero web config` which enables OMERO.web via Nginx, they will include **hard-coded links** to your previous version of OMERO.
 Therefore, you should regenerate your config files when upgrading, remembering to merge in any of your own modifications if